lor-enz/pi-info-epaper/README.md

 This is a python project running on a raspberry pi zero w of mine.
 The pi has a 3.7 Inch Waveshare e paper (and display controller) attached to it.

-The code is intended to run as a cronjob every 10 minutes.
+The code is intended to run as a regular cronjob.
 It will download Germanys current information regarding covid-19 infections and vaccinations and display them on the screen.
 I put it up on the fridge in my kitchen which makes for a convenient way to get a sense for the numbers.